axismaps/axis-jekyll/_posts/2017-09-06-animating-temporal-ton.md

 </tr>
 </table>

-We faced a challenge along those lines earlier this year when we set out to [visualize usage of rotavirus vaccines](https://merck.axismaps.io/) produced by Merck.
-Simple-sounding on the surface, it involved some tricky design and back-end work, notably because weekly data by zip code over ten years means more than 1.5 million data points: a ton of data for a web map to be loading.
+We faced a challenge along the above lines earlier this year when we set out to [visualize usage of rotavirus vaccines](https://merck.axismaps.io/) produced by Merck.
+Simple-sounding on the surface, it involved some tricky design and back-end work, notably because weekly data by zip code over ten years means more than 17 million data points: a ton of data for a web map to be loading.

 First, a brief overview of this map, which is at [https://merck.axismaps.io/](https://merck.axismaps.io/) or in a video demo below.
 It shows the percent of eligible children receiving a vaccine each week over approximately ten years at state, county, or zip code level.
 More detailed numbers are found in a chart at the bottom and by poking around the map.
 And that's about it.
 Simple, right?